mrkaland95/SeedingScript/NOTES.md

 * You cannot seemingly use the logging framework in conjunction with the PySimpleGUI library.

-* Add ability to get the current player count with a button.
+* NOTE: The "__pycache__" directory should be deleted before doing a build, if a new source file has been added to the project.